Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

  * If the second command line argument is blank, your program should not print any output.
  * If the second command line argument is "debug", you can print any output you like to facilitate debugging.
- * If the second command line argument is "cursor", you should print the top left coordinate of the current cursor position when the editor first opens and after any user input (e.g., after the user inserts text, after the user moves the cursor, etc.).
-The cursor position should be printed in the format "x, y" where the x and y positions describe the cursor position relative to the top left corner of the window (note that the y position may be negative when the cursor is above the window and out of view).
-For example, suppose you open the file, type a letter that is 7 pixels wide, type a second letter that is 4 pixels wide, move the cursor by pressing the left arrow once, and then delete the letter at the cursor (so delete the first letter you typed).
-Your program should print:

-    <pre><code>
-    $ java Editor myFile cursor
-    5, 0
-    12, 0
-    16, 0
-    12, 0
-    5, 0 </pre></code>

-The cursor position should be printed as an integer because the cursor should always be at an integer, as described in [Font and spacing](#font-and-spacing).

-The coordinates of the cursor that you print should be relative to the window.
-For example, if the cursor is at the beginning of the first line of visible text, the position printed should be "5, 0", even if there's more text above that isn't visible.
-We will be using your printed cursor positions for grading.

-__TIP:__ One way to control when output is printed is to create a `Print` class with a static `print(String toPrint, boolean isCursorPosition)` method.
-The `print` method can check which command line argument is set and either print or do nothing accordingly.
-For example, if the second command line argument is blank, the `print` method would do nothing.
+__TIP:__ One way to control when output is printed is to create a `Print` class with a static `print(String toPrint)` method.
+The `print` method can check which command line argument is set (e.g., using a static variable) and either print or do nothing accordingly.

 ### Data structures and time requirements